yzernik/guides/ubuntu/thundroid_full.md

 👉 Additional information: [sample-lnd.conf](https://github.com/lightningnetwork/lnd/blob/master/sample-lnd.conf) in the LND project repository

 * exit the "bitcoin" user session back to "admin"
    `$ exit`
+* Determine your external ip address, copy it into your notepad for later use
+  `$ sudo apt install curl`
+  `$ curl ipinfo.io/ip`
 * create LND systemd unit and with the following content.
 Save and exit.
    `$ sudo nano /etc/systemd/system/lnd.service`

 ```